MalakaGu/Sri-lanka-maps/README.md

 Level 4 :Grama Niladari(GN)

-you can down load this Geojson files and create yuor own customized maps these carts are generated on dummy data.
+you can download this Geojson files and create yuor own customized maps

+these carts are generated on dummy data.